elamaran619/amazon-quicksight-user-guide/doc_source/adding-a-SQL-query.md

 1. Choose one of the following:
    + **Custom SQL**

      On the next screen, you can choose to write a query with the **Use custom SQL** option\.
-This opens a screen named **Enter custom SQL query**, where you can type in a name for your query, and then enter the SQL\.
+Doing this opens a screen named **Enter custom SQL query**, where you can type a name for your query, and then enter the SQL\.
 For best results, compose the query in a SQL editor, and then paste it into this window\.
-After you've named and entered the query, you can choose to **Edit/Preview data** or **Confirm query**\.
+After you name and enter the query, you can choose **Edit/Preview data** or **Confirm query**\.
 Choose **Edit/Preview data** to immediately go to data preparation\.
-Choose **Confirm query** to validate the SQL and make sure there are no errors\.
+Choose **Confirm query** to validate the SQL and make sure that there are no errors\.
    + **Choose tables**

      If you prefer to connect to specific tables, for **Schema: contain sets of tables**, choose **Select** and then choose a schema\.